Menu Close

 # Is it easy to get to the hiking trails?

-Georgia is an amazingly beautiful country, and it can be incredibly nice to hike here.
+Georgia is a stunningly beautiful country, and hiking here can be incredibly beautiful.
 How it looks around the hiking trails can of course vary a bit in the country, and we have especially scouted in Kazbegi and Bordzjomi.

 It seems that hiking trails are not always clearly signposted, but often there is a clear path to follow.
 If you can't find a map, ask at the local tourist office or hotel to find out where the trails start and how long they are.